hu-macsy/lama_old/scai/dmemo/doc/index.rst

   vectors that involve communication, e.g. redistributions or halo exchange.
 Furthermore, they exploit C++ features like overloading and templates and by using the SCAI heterogeneous arrays they are aware of valid instantions of the data to be communicated.
+* Building subgroups of processors that execute different tasks on disjoint processor subsets is supported.

 ********
 Contents